 Our small office of 10 people has minimal environmental impact, so the focus of our environmental efforts is on-farm.

-We have influence but no control on farms, so our focus is to link environmental management to productivity.
+We have influence but no control on farms, so our focus is to explore ways to help producers measure environmental performance, and how farm environmental performance links to farm profitability.

 First organic beef marketing company in Australia.